omarv74/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

     ![](images/032.png)

-1. Expand the dropdown next to the newly created suite and select **New requirement-based suite**.
+1. Under the newly created suite create a new **Requirement based suite**.

     ![](images/033.png)

 1. You could customize the query used to specify which requirements are retrieved, but just leave the defaults and click **Run query**.
-Locate and select the three product backlog items related to shipping.
+Locate and select (Ctrl-Click) the three product backlog items related to shipping.
 Click **Create suites** to create a test suite for each.

     ![](images/034.png)